tfemby/RPI_USB_Gadgets/README.md

 **!!!
 NOTE: You can only bridge ethernet interfaces!!!**
 If you are using wifi on your host, look into configuring routed access.
-Thragols guide (linked above) contains a section about how confiure a routed setup.
+Thragols guide (linked above) contains a section about how configure a routed setup.

 **All of the following is to be performed on your PC; Not on the Raspberry Pi.**